-The doctoral programme in History offers a more extensive and in-depth approach to the subject than the second-level masters study.
-Its goal is the development of highly trained academics - researchers and lecturers qualified to conduct internationally comparable research into current theoretical and practical issues in history.
+The doctoral programme in Translation Studies offers a more extensive and in-depth approach to the subject than the second-level masters studies of Translation Studies and Interpreting.
+Its goal is the development of highly trained academics - researchers and lecturers qualified to conduct internationally comparable research into current theoretical and practical issues in translation studies.

 The structure and organisation of the programme is fully adjusted to the structural framework, organisation, study process and credit points system as defined in the overall Humanities and Social Sciences programme.
-Students enrol on two compulsory core courses (2x10 CP), two elective seminar courses (2x10 CP) and an external course (10 CP).
-The two compulsory core courses, Specific Issues of the Epistemology of Historical Science and Selected Topics of Modern Historiography, help students gain a thorough understanding of different theories, methods and concepts necessary for research in this field.
+Students enrol on two compulsory core courses (2x10 ECTS), two elective seminar courses (2x10 ECTS) and an external course (10 ECTS).
+The two compulsory core courses, Research Methods in Translation Studies and Translation Theories in the West, help students gain a thorough understanding of different theories, methods and concepts necessary for research in this field.
 They also contribute to the required critical distance towards different research procedures, methodologies and theories, as well as drawing attention to possible interdisciplinary and intra-disciplinary connections.
 The elective seminar courses facilitate the practical application of fundamental methodological and theoretical approaches within the selected topics connected with the doctoral thesis topic; their content is defined each year and is prepared individually for each student, in line with their research requirements.
 The elective seminar courses envisage active cooperation between course coordinators, lecturers and students in the form of analytical research of relevant topics or questions.
-A similar principle is applied to the external course which is, unlike the elective seminar course, selected by the student and his/her supervisor at a recognised foreign university, which gives the student an opportunity to research abroad and experience different approaches to research.
-The largest part of the doctoral programme (180 CP) takes the form of individual research work within which, under the supervisor's quidance, the student prepares his/her doctoral thesis, actively masters research methodology by applying it to a specific question and develops the general and course-specific competences set out in the programme and curricula.
+A similar principle is applied to the external course, which is, unlike the elective seminar course, selected by the student and his/her supervisor at a recognised foreign university, which gives the student an opportunity to research abroad and experience different approaches to research.
+Particularly to be recommended as an external elective course is the Doctoral and Teacher-Training Translation Studies Summer School (DOTTSS), which the Department of Translation has been coorganising since 2012 with four universities from Finland, Spain and Turkey, and which is worth 10 ECTS at the University of Ljubljana.
+The largest part of the doctoral programme (180 ECTS) takes the form of individual research work within which, under the supervisor's guidance, the student prepares his/her doctoral thesis, actively masters research methodology by applying it to a specific question and develops the general and course-specific competences set out in the programme and curricula.